robertdp/purescript-react-halo/README.md

 Any subscriptions that remain when the component is unmounted are automatically unsubscribed.
 This prevents requiring manual clean up in the `Finalize` lifecycle event.
 Also note that new subscriptions will not be created once the `Finalize` event has been fired.

-## Parallelism
+### Forking

-And finally, `HaloM` provides functions for creating and killing forks which run in parallel (or as useful an approximation as we can get in JavaScript):
+Also provided are functions for creating and killing forks which launch processes in separate "threads" (or as useful an approximation as we can get in JavaScript):

 ```purescript
 fork :: forall m action state props.
 HaloM props state action m Unit -> HaloM props state action m ForkId